 There are two distinct cycle phases: the follicular phase and the luteal phase.

 Ovulation occurs at the end of the follicular phase.
 It generally happens approximately 14 days before the next period.
 Ovulation is a key process that divides the two phases.
 During ovulation, the dominant follicle releases an egg.

-After ovulation, the luteal phase begins and the egg can be fertilized.
+After ovulation, the luteal phase begins, and the egg can be fertilized.
 If an egg is fertilized, it happens in the uterine tube.
-If conception doesn’t occur, the uterine lining sheds and your period begins.
+If conception doesn’t occur, the uterine lining sheds, and your period begins.

 Both the follicular and luteal phases are accompanied by different symptoms.
-Track your symptoms in Flo to get more accurate cycle prediction!
+Track your symptoms in Flo to get more accurate cycle predictions!